 Go Pro Hero 5 Session

-We brought our Go Pro, which we also bought before our road trip last summer.
-We love it and bring it everywhere because it's small, easy to snap epic pictures and pretty much indestructible.
+We brought our Go Pro which we love and bring along on all our travels.
+It is super small, easy to pack and pretty much indestructible.

 An item we always bring while traveling is our padlocks.
 We use them for locking valuable items in lockers while staying in hostels.
 They are easy to use and their small size makes them a breeze to pack.